SilviaFerrari/pygame_lessons/README.md

     python nomefile.py
     ```

-## 💢 I need moore sprites!
+## 💢 I need more sprites!

 If you're developing your own video game, probably you'll to need other characters, items and more.<br />
-Graphics in video games it's a very **onerous job** and I won't recommend doing it completely by your
+Graphics in video games it's a very **onerous job** and I won't recommend doing it completely by your self.<br />
-self if you don't have any experience...<br />
 The best thing you can do is use sprites and backgrounds already made by some underpaid artist.

 "So, where can I find them, without creating from scratch?"<br />

 Short answer: on Google.<br />
 Long answer: you have multiple options: